keptn/keptn.github.io/content/docs/0.6.0/reference/api/index.md

     caption="Keptn Swagger API documentation - Example"
     width="700px">}}

-## Technical Details of the Gateway
+## Technical Details of the Cluster Gateway

-**Note:** The following descriptions are only valid for a full Keptn installation (i.e., a Keptn installation which was not installed with `keptn install --use-case=quality-gates`).
+The following descriptions are only valid for a full Keptn installation (i.e., a Keptn installation which was not installed for the quality-gates use case).

-Keptn uses [Istio](https://istio.io/) for connecting and controling the traffic.
+Keptn uses [Istio](https://istio.io/) for connecting and controlling the traffic.
 In order to receive incoming and outgoing connections, a [Gateway](https://istio.io/docs/reference/config/networking/gateway/) named `public-gateway` is available in the `istio-system` namespace.

 <details><summary>Details of the Gateway</summary>
     <p>

-    ```source
     apiVersion: networking.istio.io/v1alpha3
     kind: Gateway
     metadata: